HelTecAutomation/HeltecWiKi/docs/devices/open-source-hardware/nrf52840-series/mesh-solar/usage-guide.md

 When configuring the battery quantity, disconnect both external power and batteries to prevent circuit board damage.
 :::

-By default, MeshSolar support a 4-battery configuration.
+By default, MeshSolar support 4 series battery configuration.
 If you are using 1-3 batteries, you must properly short-circuit the unused battery circuits.

 ![](img/usage-guide/01.jpg)